 According to the CABI Invasive Species Compendium Senecio Serpens may be considered invasive in Portugal at this time but is not considered invasive in any other part of the world.

 Nonetheless, in areas where it grows outdoors year-round, take care not to allow it to escape into the wild.

 This plant is very drought tolerant and is a good choice for xeriscaping and rock garden plantings.

-Blue Chalksticks is also a great choice as a container garden plant.
+Blue Chalksticks is also a great choice as a container garden as a filler plant.

 In temperate areas, it is sometimes kept outdoors all year round and makes an excellent groundcover.